mercadopago/sdk-react/README.md

 ## Fast Payment

+> This feature is disabled by default, to enable, please contact the offical *Mercado Pago* support via developer's website: www.mercadopago.com/developers

 Fast Payment allows users to authenticate using their MercadoPago/MercadoLibre account and quickly access their saved payment methods for streamlined checkout experiences.

 > **Note**